 3.3.
 Absorption Spectrum

-Electromagnetic energy travels in the atmosphere, and it has a broad spectrum from radio waves to gamma rays.
-The absorption Spectrum is a spectrum used for detecting aerosol thickness in the atmosphere as aerosols absorb or scatter optical wavelengths from the Sun.
+The electromagnetic energy travels in the atmosphere, and it has a broad spectrum from radio waves to gamma rays.
+The absorption spectrum is a spectrum used for detecting aerosol thickness in the atmosphere as aerosols absorb or scatter optical wavelengths from the Sun.
 It can be classified into three categories, which are the UV spectrum (3.3.1), the visible spectrum (3.3.2) and the infrared spectrum (3.3.3).
-[11] This spectrum is between 100nm to 1mm, as shown in Figure 3.
-Atmospheric gases such as water vapour, carbon dioxide, ozone and oxygen absorb an amount of solar radiation in specific wavelengths, as shown in Figure 4.
+[17] This spectrum is between 100nm to 1mm, as shown in Figure 9.
+Atmospheric gases such as water vapour, carbon dioxide, ozone and oxygen absorb an amount of solar radiation in specific wavelengths, as shown in Figure 10.